kartoza/mkdocs-deploy-build-pdf/README.md

 This GitHub action will build an [MkDocs site](https://www.mkdocs.org/) as [GitHub Pages](https://pages.github.com/), using the [Material](https://github.com/squidfunk/mkdocs-material) theme.
 It assumes that an `mkdocs-pdf.yml` file is present in the top-level directory and the source files (Markdown, etc.) are in the `docs/` folder.

+The action works in conjunction with the MkDocs plugin [mkdocs-pdf-export-plugin](https://github.com/zhaoterryy/mkdocs-pdf-export-plugin) which takes care of the actual PDF creation.

 ### Custom File Pathing of Mkdocs file

 This action supports deployment of mkdocs with different file path , if you populate a `CONFIG_FILE` environment variable.
 This is important if you have mkdocs file in another folder such as if you have `mkdocs-pdf.yml` in a path `docs/mkdocs-pdf.yml`.
 Without populating this, the deployment assumes that `mkdocs-pdf.yml` is on the root folder.